EVORA-project/evora-ontology/models/docs/Protein.md

   inclusionBodiesType:
     name: inclusionBodiesType
     description: Refers to the state of aggregated proteins within a cell.
-Possible values include "Denatured" (proteins are in an unfolded, inactive state) and "Refolded" (proteins have been processed to regain their functional, active conformation).
+Possible values include 'Denatured' (proteins are in an unfolded, inactive state) and 'Refolded' (proteins have been processed to regain their functional, active conformation).
     title: inclusion bodies type
     domain_of: